 As illustrated in the Modern Slavery Act, modern slavery can take many forms.
 Our business takes the responsibility for supplying staff extremely seriously and are aware of the potential for being targeted by criminal organisations.

-As a Group we employ over 200 individuals globally and act as specialist recruitment and managed service providers across the globe in the following disciplines; IT, Digital, Healthcare, Engineering and Manufacturing.
+As a Group we employ over 250 individuals globally and act as specialist recruitment and managed service providers across the globe in the following disciplines; IT, Digital, Healthcare, Engineering and Logistics.
 We currently have offices in the following countries:

 We ensure the identity and eligibility of the right to work in the UK of all our own employees and of each candidate that we place, before they begin an engagement or commence work with us and ensure that this information is held on file for appropriate time periods.